Jenna Hammerich

 Biography

 Jenna Hammerich assists with Obermann's web presence and communications.
 She holds an MFA in nonfiction writing, an MA in English literature, and a postgraduate diploma in architecture.
 Previously she served as Deputy Managing Editor of The Iowa Review and as a writer for the UI College of Liberal Arts and Sciences.
-Jenna also manages a pick-your-own blueberry farm near Iowa City with her husband, daughter, and llamas.
+Jenna also manages a blueberry farm near Iowa City with her husband, daughter, and llamas.

 Authored by Jenna Hammerich